International Petroleum Investment Co picks banks to arrange meetings with investors next week

 IPIC issued $4.3 billion sterling and euro-denominated bonds in March.

 The firm said it saw its assets rise 15 percent in 2010.

-Spreads have been tightening in the United Arab Emirates, shielded from the regional political unrest, making market conditions attractive for potential issuers to tap global debt markets amid strong appetite for regional credits.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Spreads have been tightening in the United Arab Emirates, shielded from the regional political unrest, making market conditions attractive for potential issuers to tap global debt markets amid strong appetite for regional credits.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.